alexandoikon13/AudioVisualLab/README.md

 - MongoDB: A NoSQL database used for storing metadata about the audio files and processing details.
 - Cloudcube: An AWS S3-based storage solution integrated into the app for storing audio files, both original and processed.
 - Librosa and Soundfile: Python libraries used for audio processing tasks like format conversion, crossfade, and smoothing edges.
+- Docker: Used for containerizing the application, ensuring consistency across various development and deployment environments.
 - Heroku: A cloud platform used to deploy and host the web application, offering seamless integration with GitHub for continuous deployment.

+## Containerization and Deployment
+The application is containerized using Docker, which encapsulates the application and its dependencies in a container.
+This approach ensures that the application runs consistently across different environments, solving the "it works on my machine" problem.
+The Docker container includes the Flask app, necessary Python libraries, and configuration to communicate with MongoDB and Cloudcube.
+Deployment is handled via Heroku, a popular cloud platform.
+Heroku integrates seamlessly with Docker, allowing for straightforward deployment of containerized applications.
+The use of Heroku simplifies the process of scaling, managing, and troubleshooting the app, making it widely accessible to users with minimal setup.

 ## How It Works
 - Upload: Users upload an audio file, which is then stored in Cloudcube.